 - Reduction in demand alongside multiple services including, presentation to medical services and emergency departments, police call outs and public housing tenancy disputes.

-- Derby City Council 2018-2020 Evaluation of Local Area Coordination (2020 pending) showing measurable positive impact on: reducing isolation, improving quality of life, young people with experience of living in care, reducing tenancy losses, early discharge from Emergency Departments and reductions in care packages.
+- Derby City Council 2018-2020 Evaluation of Local Area Coordination (2021) showing measurable positive impact on: reducing isolation, improving quality of life, young people with experience of living in care, reducing tenancy losses, early discharge from Emergency Departments and reductions in care packages.

 - Department for Education (2020) evaluation looking at the early impact of Local Area Coordination alongside young people in Derby City with experience of living in care.